arangodb/docs/3.8/aql/graphs-traversals.md

     that are running in a OneShard setup.
 Cluster traversals that run on a coordinator node and SmartGraph traversals are currently not parallelized, even if the options is specified.
+  - **weightAttribute** (string, *optional*): Specifies the name of an attribute that is used to look up the weight of an edge.
+If no attribute is specified or it is not present in the edge document the `defaultWeight` is used.
+  - **defaultWeight** (number, *optional*): Specifies the default weight of an edge.
+The default value is `1`.

 ### Working with collection sets